javi0x00/javi0x00/java.md

   - Sequential
   * Conditional
     - if
-    - if... else (too short hand - Ternary Operator)
+    - if...else (too short hand or Ternary Operator)
-    - if... else if... else
+    - if...else if...else
     - switch
   * Loop
     - for
     - for-Each
     - while
+    - do/while
-    - do... while
+    - Nested loops
   * Flow handling
     - Break
     - Continue
 * Some Built-in classes
   * The class Object is super class in Java
     - All classes in Java by default "extend" the Object class
+  * String
+    - Concatenation
+    * Special characters
+      * Escape character
+        - Escape sequences
-  - Math
+    - Methods
-  - String
+    - Access the characters of a String
+  * Array
-  - Array
+    - Access the elements of an Array
+    - Methods
+    - Property
+    - Multi-Dimensional Arrays
+  * Math
+    - Methods
   - Thread
   * ...
 Java API
     * Package
       - Default (java.lang), ...more packages(import)
       - Classes
+* Methods or Functions
+  - Pre-Defined methods
+  - Own or Custom methods
+  - Call operator
+  - Parameters
+  - Arguments
+  - Return
+  - Overloading
+  - Scope
+  * Recursion
+    - Halting condition
-* OOP (Object-oriented programming)
+- OOP (Object-oriented programming)
 * Classes
   - Class Definition
   - Access modifier